rachel-duret/ToDoList/CONTRIBUER.md

 ### Step 3: Work on the project:

-1. Install the project by following the README.md file.
+1. Run the project by following the README.md file.
 2. Navigate to you project directory.
 3. Create a new branch.
 Using a short, remenberable name for this branch
 4. Push your new branch to you repository